Nova (Sam Alexander): Nova - 2013

 According to Diamond Comic Distributors, Nova #1 was the 14th best selling comic book in February 2013.

 Tony Guerrero of Comic Vine gave Nova #1 a grade of 4 out of 5 stars, saying, "As a Richard Rider fan, I wasn't thrilled over the idea of a series starring a different Nova.
 Jeph Loeb does a good job in introducing who the character is and where he comes from.
 The version of Sam Alexander here is thankfully different than what is seen on the animated Ultimate Spider-Man series.
 As a first issue, we get the basics, we are introduced to Sam and get an idea how he becomes Nova.
-What we dont know is if the series will be based in space, on Earth or both.
+What we don't know is if the series will be based in space, on Earth or both.
 Ed McGuinness' art is great as he always manages to capture and depict big action scenes.
 We're off to a great start.
 I was hesitant about actually liking a Nova series with a different Nova but I have to admit I'm hooked so far."
 Benjamin Bailey of IGN gave Nova #1 a grade of 7.6 out of 10, writing, "If it's a fresh, new tale you are looking for, Nova probably isn't for you.
 You've read this comic before, no doubt.
 That said, if you just want a fun, classic-feeling adventure, then go ahead and give this series a shot.
 Sure, it copies countless other stories, but it copies them very well and with a bit of its own style and flair."

 Nova - 2015

 According to Diamond Comic Distributors, Nova #1 was the 47th best selling comic book in November 2015.

-Alexander Jones of ComicsBeat wrote, "Sean Ryan’s depiction of Sam Alexander has compelled me to keep reading this series.
-I love that the book has a sentimental value owed to Jeph Loeb’s son Sam, and I love that Marvel has such a young hero.
+Alexander Jones of ComicsBeat wrote, "Sean Ryan's depiction of Sam Alexander has compelled me to keep reading this series.
+I love that the book has a sentimental value owed to Jeph Loeb's son Sam, and I love that Marvel has such a young hero.
 The art direction actually fits better for this series than I first realized.
 Verdict: This is a strong first showing.
-I’m happy to read what’s next."
+I'm happy to read what's next."

 Nova - 2016

 According to Diamond Comic Distributors, Nova #1 was the 30th best selling comic book in December 2016.

 Tony Guerrero of Comic Vine gave Nova #1 a grade of 4 out of 5 stars, writing, "What could be better than a comic series with Nova?
 How about a comic series with two Novas?
-New and old fans can rejoice as the adventures of Sam Alexander continue along side the return another character.
+New and old fans can rejoice as the adventures of Sam Alexander continue alongside the return another character.
 Jeff Loveness and Ramon Perez are giving the two characters clear and distinct voices.
 The art and color creates a good atmosphere and tone for the characters.
 With the questions raised here, there's definitely plenty of reasons to come back for more."